Day Surgery Center

 Instructions given to you at your pre-procedure interview:

-is for your safety in an effort to prevent stomach contents from accidentally
+Normally you may consume clear liquids up to 2 hours prior to your arrival time.
+This is for your safety in an effort to prevent stomach contents from

-entering your lungs during sedation or anesthesia.
-If you do not follow
+accidentally entering your lungs during sedation or anesthesia.
+If you

 prior to surgery.